 Featured here as well are Upsilon Sigma Phi Fellows who excel in Arts, Music and Culture, Business Administration and Economics, Education, Government and Public Service, Law, Medicine and Health, and Science and Technology.

 100 YEARS OF EXCELLENCE AND LEADERSHIP

 In 1918, our founders put forth ideals that the Upsilon Sigma Phi has pursued since – a climate of learning and progress in our Alma Mater, political maturity and economic stability in our Republic, and ultimately, transforming the world for the better.
-It is this pursuit, that the Fellows presented here rose to prominence in their different fields and endeavors, and produced Upsilon Sigma Phi’s 100 Years of Excellence.
+It is in this pursuit, that the Fellows presented here rose to prominence in their different fields and endeavors, and produced Upsilon Sigma Phi’s 100 Years of Excellence and Leadership.

-These artists gave voices to those seeking freedom from oppression, marginalized indigenous cultures, precious natural places needing protection, and the deaf, through their art.
+These artists gave voices to those seeking freedom from oppression, marginalized indigenous cultures, precious natural places needing protection, and various advocacies through their art.